How can it be free? How will OSF be useful to my research? What is a registration? Get your questions about OSF answered here.

-The OSF supports many third-party add-ons.
-For storage, you can connect to Amazon S3, Box, Dataverse, Dropbox, Figshare, Owncloud, Github, and Google Drive.
+OSF supports many third-party add-ons.
+For storage, you can connect to Amazon S3, Bitbucket, Box, Dataverse, Dropbox, Figshare, Github, GitLab, Google Drive, OneDrive, and Owncloud.
 For citation management, you can connect to Mendeley and Zotero.
-The OSF also has its own default storage add-on, OSF Storage, if you choose not to connect to any third-party add-ons.
-Please refer to the helpful Add-ons section of our Guides for more information on how to use add-ons.
+OSF also has its own default storage add-on, OSF Storage, if you choose not to connect to any third-party add-ons.
+Please refer to the Add-ons section of our Guides for more information on how to use add-ons.

 You can view, download, delete, and rename any files uploaded into OSF Storage.
 Plain text files can be edited in your browser.
 All files are assigned unique, persistent identifiers, suitable for use in citations.

 Files in third party storage add-ons might have restrictions on renaming or deleting.

 A registration is a frozen version of your project that can never be edited or deleted, but you can issue a withdrawal of it later, leaving behind basic metadata.
 When you create the registration, you have the option of either making it public immediately or making it private for up to four years through an embargo.
 A registration is useful for certifying what you did in a project in advance of data analysis, or for confirming the exact state of the project at important points of the lifecycle, such as manuscript submission or the onset of data collection.
 Read more about registrations here.